Getting Around Bangkok the Local Way

 Are Bangkok buses worth using, and what are EV buses?

 Buses are worth using when a route lines up directly with where you’re going, especially in areas trains don’t reach.
-EV buses are newer, quieter, cleaner buses that can be more comfortable than older models on some routes.
+EV buses are newer, quieter, cleaner buses that can be more comfortable than older models on some routes and are part of how to get around Bangkok more efficiently today.

 Should I use tuk-tuks for off-the-beaten-path Bangkok?